 c.
 All my trouble and all who caused me trouble.

 4. What did Joseph mean when he said that?

 5. Was Joseph saying that God gave him the ability to “write off” his family?

 b.
 Did he divorce himself physically and emotionally from all attachment to his family?

 ILLUS – A friend’s motto whenever he got hurt.

-APPL – The problem with this approach is that you are never Free Indeed.
+APPL – The problem with this approach is that your broken heart is not truly healed.

 • You may think you have written that person off.

 • But the wound is still there.